Skip to content

 ``data`` is **channels-first** ``(n_channels, n_samples)`` — the

-Both arrays are views into a reusable per-stream buffer; copy
+view into a reusable per-stream buffer; for a float32 stream

-explicitly if you need to retain them past the next call.
+explicitly if you need to retain either past the next call.

 """